GitWBISHit1915/Agent_web_UI/instructions.md

     10.)
 Always confirm with me before making any changes to the development workflow or processes 11.)
 When suggesting code changes, always show me exactly where to add, delete, or modify in my scripts.
 If my script is attached.
 The just show me what needs change and where.

-Main.py INSTRUCTIONS FOR OPENAI

-    from fastapi import FastAPI, Depends, HTTPException
-    from sqlalchemy.orm import Session
-    from models.building_model import Building, BuildingCreate, BuildingUpdate
-    from models.entity_model import Entity, EntityCreate, EntityUpdate

-    app = FastAPI()

-    # Add CORS middleware if necessary
-    # ... this will be either a custom browser window we make or airtable

-    # Database dependency
-    def get_db():
-        # Your database session management here
-        pass

-    # CRUD operations for Building
-    # ...CHECK and make sure its correct with the changes we have made

-    # CRUD operations for Entity
-    # ...

-    # More routes and logic as necessary

 Working toward GOAL directory
 CURRENT INTERPERTATION INSTRUCTIONS: Only build for objects related to building and entity database objects for now while we test with swagger UI/uvicorn API.